Silidrone/Silidrone/README.md

 - Leetcode (love doing leetcode in my free time): https://leetcode.com/u/silidrone/
 - Youtube (you will find my streams/videos here about my hobby projects): youtube.com/@cicakmuhamed

-Feel free to check some of my code on my hobby projects here.
+Feel free to check out some of my code on my hobby projects here.
 Any advices/contributions are welcome :)

 <!---
 Silidrone/Silidrone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.